Savitri888/COP-3710-Smart-Home-IoT-Sensor-Analytics-Database/README.md

 # How to use this repo:
-Step 1: Use the “create_db.sql” to create the database Step 2: Use the dataload.py to populate the database with toy data Step 3: Change the line X to line Y in app.py and add your database credentials Step 4: run the app.py using the command: Python -m streamlit run app.py
+Step 1: Use the “create_db.sql” to create the database.
+Step 2: Use the "dataload.py" to populate the database with the Smart Home data.
+Step 3: Change the line X to line Y in "app.py" and add your database credentials.
+Step 4: Run the "app.py" using the command: Python -m streamlit run app.py